salmabassem/Methylation_Classifier/README.md

 # Random Forest on Mixed Data — PBMC as 14th Epitype

 This repository contains an end-to-end analysis and reproducible workflow for retraining a **Random Forest (RF)** classifier on mixed AML epitypes, treating **PBMC** as the 14th epitype.
+For more information about the epitypes please read our upcoming publication: "Epigenocopies of genetic markers expand risk assessment in acute myeloid leukemia"
 The analysis is implemented in R, with outputs summarized in an HTML report.

 ---